amm926616/april-landing-react/README.md

 ## 🖼️ About This Repo

-This repository contains the **landing page only** for [April Music Player](https://github.com/your-username/april-music-player), not the player app itself.
+This repo is for the development of the landing page for April Music Player.

 Built with: